Geek-Estate/horizon-landingpage/faq/index.md

 **Q: I don't want to login with a Facebook account - what are my options?**

 **A:** Logging in with a Facebook account is currently required to use Horizon.
 This results in a better experience by enabling us to show you friends and friends of friends.
 We understand individuals have varying privacy concerns, and we aim to have a way for people to utilize Horizon without using Facebook down the road.

-**Q: Why does clicking contact open an in-app message sometimes, and opens an email other times?**

-**A:** In-app messaging only works if both people have the newest version of the iOS app or have recently logged into our web version.
-If you click contact on a profile and you're directed to email, it means that either the other person has only logged into the web app, or they have not upgraded their iOS version to the latest release (version 1.5+).

 **Q: How are the counts next to cities calculated?**